marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 ### Notes for me

+* Ezmerelda meets the party on the road, asks for help going to the tower to get her cart

 #### Yester Hill

 * Plan out what the players are told by Kavan about the Fanes, Strahd, the spear, the holy artifacts, etc.